Living in the UK

 Will my partner be able to get a job?

 Do I get a free flight?

-Generally Trusts will pay your mobilization flight.
+Generally, the Trust will pay for your flight to the UK.
 Sometimes a return flight is paid, but holiday flights are not.
-Each Trust will have its own benefit package, and your Professional Connections recruiter will advise you of the benefits of each post.
+Each Trust will have its own benefit package, and you will be advised of the specific benefits for you at application stage.

 Does my family get free flights?

-No, you get the same benefits package whether you bring a family or not.
+No. The benefits package offered to you is the same whether you bring a family with you or not.

 Do I have to pay for medical care? /What is the National Health Service (NHS)?